 Ceramic/ Porcelain Tile

-Porcelain, stone, ceramic and stone tiles are the contemporary countertop material which complements even the trendy, modern styles.
-The ceramic tiles are made using clay that comes along with a surface glaze; for making them tough, it has been exposed to high temperatures.
-Moreover, porcelain is also a type of ceramic which consists of more finer clays fired to harden them.
+Porcelain, stone, ceramic, and stone tiles are contemporary countertop material that complements even the trendy, modern styles.
+The ceramic tiles are made using clay that comes along with a surface glaze; to make them tough, it has been exposed to high temperatures.
+Moreover, porcelain is also a type of ceramic that consists of finer clays fired to harden them.

 If you’re using tiles for your counter as well as other bathroom areas it can often lead to ‘tile overload’.
-And you’ll also have to deal with grout lines which require periodic cleaning.
+You’ll also have to deal with grout lines which require periodic cleaning.

-However, in a natural stone countertop, you’ll find openings that have been cut out for placing your sinks.
+However, on a natural stone countertop, you’ll find openings that have been cut out for placing your sinks.
 These are thick solid slabs that require proper maintenance and care.

-You can opt for an integral sink with your concrete countertop or use it as a conventional countertop with different material of basin sink.
-This material can cost somewhere in between $75 and $150 per square foot.
+You can opt for an integral sink with your concrete countertop or use it as a conventional countertop with a different material basin sink.
+This material can cost somewhere between $75 and $150 per square foot.

-Countertops that are made of crushed glass is a relatively new trend that has been getting popular for its super stylish design, durability, and easy maintenance.
+Countertops that are made of crushed glass are a relatively new trend that has been getting popular for their super stylish design, durability, and easy maintenance.
 It is made of recycled crushed glass which is embedded in either concrete or clear acrylic.
 If you want a modern, trendy designer finish in your bathroom, you can opt for these countertops.

-The unique design and overall look of this countertop material stands out amongst the other elements.
+The unique design and overall look of this countertop material stand out amongst the other elements.
 It is available in different colors, and you can also get them customized according to your preferences.
-Since they are often custom-fabricated, so you won’t find two similar crushed glass countertops.
-In can either be given a traditional appearance or a modern one depending on the choice of glass.
+Since they are often custom-fabricated, you won’t find two similar crushed glass countertops.
+It can either be given a traditional appearance or a modern one depending on the choice of glass.